Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03a_Extras.md

 Click this button to import data in Compeso proprietary format.
 Follow the instructions provided in the following windows, see [COMPESO 7.X](#compeso-7x).

 - [CSV]
 Click this button to import data in CSV format.
-Follow the instructions provided in the following windows.
+Follow the instructions provided in the following windows, see [CSV](#csv).

 - [CSV LS-MOTOR]
 Click this button to import data in CSV format from an invoicing solution.
-Follow the instructions provided in the following windows.
+Follow the instructions provided in the following windows, see [CSV LS-MOTOR](#csv-ls-motor).

 [comment]: <> (LS ENGINE?)

 - [GDI]
 Click this button to import data in GDI standard interface format.
-Follow the instructions provided in the following windows.
+Follow the instructions provided in the following windows, see [GDI](#gdi).

 - [OPENTRANS]
 Click this button to import data in openTRANS INVOIC XML format.
-Follow the instructions provided in the following windows.
+Follow the instructions provided in the following windows, see [openTRANS](#opentrans).

 - [SCHILLING BUCHHALTUNG]
 Click this button to import data in Schilling Software proprietary FQBATCH format.
-Follow the instructions provided in the following windows.
+Follow the instructions provided in the following windows, see [Schilling Accounting](#schilling-buchhaltung).

 ## Compeso 7.X